Ph4ntomas/glacier/README.md

 - A timer api for easy asynchronous operation
 - Customizable widgets recipe
 - Signals
+- An input grabbing API
+- Modal behavior
+- Other goodies

 ## Feature Requests, Bug Reports, Contributions & Questions
+Feedback is more than welcome.
-I'm open to Contributions on principle, but I feel it might be a bit too soon for that.
-In any case, I usually roam on Pinnacle's discord/matrix, so ask away.
+I'm open to contributions, but I feel it might be a bit too soon for that.
+In any case, I usually roam on Pinnacle's discord/matrix, so feel free ask away.